Latest: Michael Reiss resigns 16 September 2008: see below

 “Rather than dismissing creationism as a “misconception”, he says it should be seen as a cultural “world view”. “

 Most importantly, Reiss himself said, in a Guardian blog (not the original speech), on September 11th,

 “I feel that creationism is best seen by science teachers not as a misconception but as a world view.”

 None of those versions sounds at all acceptable to me.

 Creationism is a misconception.

-The original speech can be heard on a Guardian downloadable mp3 file.
+The original speech can be heard on a Guardian Play the mp3 file.

 It seems to me all to turn on what Reiss means by “showing respect” for ‘alternative world views’, which you believe to be pernicious bunkum.
 The term ‘alternative world view’ is itself cause for concern.
 It smacks of alternative medicine.
 In what sense is a piece of nonsensical bunkum an ‘alternative’ as opposed to being simply bunkum?.
 I don’t envy teachers who have to deal with young children, who have been brainwashed by religious parents, on matters like this, but older ones should not be encouraged to think that religious nonsense is a proper alternative to sensible thought and observation.